 Image Credit: HBO

-Created by Mike Judge, Silicon Valley is a critically-acclaimed sitcom which follows the struggle of a group of young software programmers and developers trying to succeed in Silicon Valley.
+Created by Mike Judge, Silicon Valley is a critically-acclaimed sitcom that follows the struggle of a group of young software programmers and developers trying to succeed in Silicon Valley.

 Featuring a great ensemble cast comprising of Thomas Middleditch, TJ Miller, Kumail Nanjiani, and Martin Starr, Silicon Valley is a hilarious take on the startup ecosystem.
 It shows how challenging it can be for new entrepreneurs to make an impact in the competitive environment of Silicon Valley, despite having a game-changing product.

 Silicon Valley has 6 seasons with a total of 53 episodes.
 The sixth season, which was the show’s last season, aired in October 2019 and the last episode aired on December 8, 2019.

 This show was on my watchlist for the longest time.
 I finally managed to binge-watch all five seasons of the show in a week’s time, and then waited patiently for the final season to premiere.
-If you’re an entrepreneur, you’re going to find the plot super-relatable and you may end up binge-watching all the episodes like I did.
+If you’re an entrepreneur, you’re going to find the plot super-relatable and you may end up binge-watching all the episodes as I did.
 Just make sure you start on a weekend.

 Where to watch: HBO (US & UK); Hotstar (India)